Freezing All News Intake During A Pandemic

 Eventually it came around.

 A new president, the pandemic still there or thereabouts, Spurs second on goal difference.
-But nothing much had happened.
+Nothing much had happened, at all.
 Not really.
+It could’ve been yesterday.
 Just ever-changing details in an unrelenting cycle destined to endlessly repeat itself.

 I’d been here before.
 I found myself very aware of how this was merely the latest iteration of a sequence which would change tomorrow and the day after and if I checked now or next week it wouldn’t change the core of me.
 I didn’t have to know.
 I had stepped off the edge of something.